cdburley/nuclear_heat_wave_loads_2024/README.md

 ## Mapping Files
 Two files describing the BA mapping between TELL and Gridview are provided in the [data](data/) directory.
 The file 'BA_Mapping.xlsx' shows how the names match up and which BAs have subregions.
-The file 'Final_EIC_WECC_BA_Crosscheck.xlsx' goes through the WECC+EIC Gridview file that Kostas passed to me column-by-column to make sure that each region expected in the file is accounted for in my technique using the TELL model.
+The file 'Final_EIC_BA_Crosscheck.xlsx' goes through the EIC Gridview file that was passed to me column-by-column to make sure that each region expected in the file is accounted for in my technique using the TELL model.

 ## Citations
 Any use of this data in a publication, presentation, or report should use the following citations.
 Please contact